-find out more about our partnering organisations below
+find out more about our partner organisations below

 Dialog is one of the oldest and most established charities in Belarus.
 It supports the establishment and development of partnerships between organizations and individuals in Belarus and other countries.
 They also work to alleviate social, welfare and educational issues that communities and their members may be facing.